ristespasov/Calculator/README.md

 ## Purpose

-Inceacement and improvement of knowledge in above mentioned tools.
+Inceasement and improvement of knowledge in above mentioned tools.

 ## Author